jessamynsmith/pyicu-wheels/README.md

 If you need a wheel for a different version of PyICU, you can generate it yourself (pull requests welcome!).

 Wheels must be generated on the same operating system as the server where they will be installed.

-You can use docker to create a wheel for heroku build-16 as follows:
+You can use docker to create a wheel for as follows:

 1. Install and run docker.

+For heroku build-16:
 1. Run a docker shell with image heroku build-16:

     ```